mazurkin/mazurkin.github.io/doc/cv/cv.md

 - Successfully delivered 3 new internal services and 5 new ML models as a team leader.
 - Successfully completed 20 quarterly plans with the team in research, development, and deployment.
-- Successfully migrated DSE projects to the new data center.
+- Successfully migrated all DSE/ML projects to the new data center in 3 months.
 - Provided interviewing, on-boarding, and mentoring for new team members.
 - Successfully coordinated and communicated with other teams and team leaders on numerous projects.
 - Successfully maintained an iterative Agile framework, including scrum, retrospectives, and prioritization of tasks.

-### Senior Software Engineer with Expertise in Java, Python, and ML (Feb 2019 — present, full-time employee)
+### Senior Software Engineer with Expertise in Java, Python, and ML (office employee, Feb 2019 — **present**)
-### Senior Software Engineer with Expertise in Java, Python, and ML (Feb 2017 — 2019, full-time contractor)
+### Senior Software Engineer with Expertise in Java, Python, and ML (remote contractor, Feb 2017 — 2019)

 Experienced software engineer with a proven track record of developing and deploying high-performance applications using Java, Python, ML, Linux, and web technologies.
 Expertise in building and scaling distributed systems,